apekshadhage/Documentation_FORAWS/README.md

 - Supports TLS (encrypted) connections

 **License**

-AS400 RPA Sink Connector for Confluent is offered under GPL 2 open source license.
+IBMi  RPA Sink Connector for Kafka is offered under GPL license.
+Infoview Systems, the company that developed this connector, offers commercial support for the product.

 **How does it work?**

-Infoview's AS400 RPA Sink Connector is a simple kafka connect plug-in that opens IBM i telnet (5250) session, executes a sequence of user actions to navigate the screens, type the data into display fields, press function keys, read sections of the screen into the variables, etc.
+Infoview's IBM i RPA Sink Connector is a simple Kafka Connect plug-in that opens IBM i telnet (5250) session, executes a sequence of user actions to navigate the screens, type the data into display fields, press function keys, read sections of the screen into the variables, etc.

-The connector works entirely within kafka connect application and does not require any other software to execute.
+The connector works entirely within Kafka Connect application and does not require any other software to execute.

 The connection configuration includes the credentials and initial set of keystrokes that every session will execute to get to the starting point in the screen navigation (for example navigate to Order Entry screen)

 The connector operation executes the script (a series of keystrokes, macro executions etc) then passess the resulting variables back to the kafka topic as a response.

-**Introduction**

-The purpose of As400 RPA connector is to enable IBM i (AS/400) integrations with other components.

-The IBM AS/400 was first introduced in 1988 and evolved into a very stable modern all-purpose integrated solution that requires little or no management.
-The system is able to run core line of business applications securely and predictably, focusing on quality of service and availability and offering a compelling total cost of ownership for integrated on-premises solutions.
-IBM made several changes to the server and OS name (iSeries, System i, IBM i, Power Systems for i) but most still refer to it as AS/400.

-The IBM i platform offers a number of integration options including PHP, Java, WebSphere, specialized lightweight web service containers, FTP, SMTP / emails, DB2 interfaces, data queues, integrated file systems - IFS, as well as number of products offered by IBM and Third party vendors.
-The main benefit of using "native" options such as Program Calls and Data Queues is that IBM i development team does not have to learn another language or purchase and support another technology in order to build integration layer, and can easily communicate with external systems using only traditional development tools.

 **Prerequisites**

 The connector is designed to work with IBM i objects (e.g. programs and data queues) and therefore this document assumes you are familiar with IBM i operational and development environments and tools.
-This document assumes you are familiar with Confluent Kafka, Kafka Connect and Confluent Control Center and provides configuration examples and a detailed explanation of each and properties required to run the connector in Confluent Control Center.
+This document assumes you are familiar with Kafka, Kafka Connect and Confluent Control Center and provides configuration examples and a detailed explanation of each and properties required to run the connector in Confluent Control Center.

 **IBM i server configuration and requirements**